dynomite567/PackerSystems/README.md

 **Forked from GitHub repo BaileyGingerTechnology/PackerSystems**

-The goal of this project is to eventually provide practice environments for things such as:

-1. CyberPatriot for high school students
+The goal of this project is to eventually provide practice environments for CyberPatriot for high school students
-2. CCDC for college students

 ## Build instructions: